ericpruitt/cronex/README.md

 ==============

 This module provides an easy to use interface for cron-like task scheduling.
+The cron expression evaluation implemented by this library is 100% Vixie Cron compatible and also supports [Java Quartz's][JQUARTZ] non-standard "L", "W" and "#" characters.

+One other useful feature this library provides is the ability to set triggers at arbitrary intervals such as every 9 hours, every 11 minutes, etc., without the issues caused by using asterisk-slash notation; using `*/9` in the hours field of most cron implementations would result in a trigger firing at 9:XX AM at 6:XX PM each day, but with CronExpresssions, the trigger would fire at 9:XX AM, 6:XX PM then, on the following day 3:XX AM, 12:XX PM, 9:XX PM and so.

+  [JQUARTZ]: http://www.quartz-scheduler.org/documentation/quartz-1.x/tutorials/crontrigger "Quartz Scheduler: CronTrigger Tutorial"

 Examples
 --------

 ### Standard Cron Fields ###

+This example shows basic instantiation of a CronExpression and how to check to see if a trigger should fire at a given time.
+The time tuples consist of the year, month, date, hour and minute in that order.

     >>> job = CronExpression("0 0 * * 1-5/2 find /var/log -delete")
     >>> job.check_trigger((2010, 11, 17, 0, 0))